Pasadena Debt Division Attorneys

 When tasked with the responsibility of dividing your debts, the court will need to consider the character of each debt.
 This is important because “separate debts” belong only to the spouse who incurred them, whereas “community debts” will be divided between both spouses equally.

-Community debts include those incurred after the date of marriage, but before the date of separation.
+- Community Debt: Community debts include those incurred after the date of marriage, but before the date of separation.
 If a debt was incurred during the marriage, even if only by one spouse, both spouses will share in the responsibility of repaying it after their divorce.

 Why Your Date of Separation Could Be Important

 Only debt acquired during the marriage will be considered “community debt,” which is why it is important to determine the date of your separation.
 If your spouse starts to amass credit card debt after you separate, for example, you will not be held accountable for repaying these debts provided you properly explain the legal and factual issues before settlement or trial.
-While this may seem fairly simple, determining the date of separation is not always easy.
+While this may seem fairly straightforward, determining the date of separation is not always easy.

 Handling Debt in Complex Cases